treytomes/rlox/README.md

 - Dividing by 0 yields the `NaN` literal, which is definitely not a number.
 - Adding strings together concatenates the strings.
 - Adding a number to a string converts the number to a string before concatenating.
+- Multiplying a string by an integer will concatenate the string with itself a number of times.

 ## TODO